Jonathan2251/lbd/source/funccall.rst

-Just like load incoming arguments from stack frame, we call CCInfo(CallConv,..., ArgLocs, ...) to get outgoing arguments information before enter **“for loop”*.
+Just like load incoming arguments from stack frame, we call CCInfo(CallConv,..., ArgLocs, ...) to get outgoing arguments information before entering **“for loop”*.
 They're almost same in **“for loop”** with LowerFormalArguments(), except LowerCall() creates "store DAG vector" instead of "load DAG vector".
 After the **“for loop”**, it create **“ld $t9, %call16(_Z5sum_iiiiiii)($gp)”** and jalr $t9 for calling subroutine (the $6 is $t9) in PIC mode.

-Like load incoming arguments, we need to implement storeRegToStackSlot() at early chapter.
+Like loading incoming arguments, we need to implement storeRegToStackSlot() at early chapter.